 Most attempts to bring in a rule for making testing compulsory have failed world-wide.
 An exception is in Felis Britannica, where a carefully worded rule allows the breeding of a PKD positive Persian or Exotic to produce a replacement cat without losing a valuable line.

-What was passed is that a Persian or Exotic kitten with a positive or untested parent is placed on the restricted register (ie non-active).
+What was passed in that a Persian or Exotic kitten with a positive or untested parent is placed on the restricted register (i.e. non-active).
 With approval, a restricted kitten which tests negative can be derestricted.
 The difference a DNA test makes is that kittens can be tested and selected at an early age.

 A rule of this type delays the final elimination of a hereditary disease by one generation, but is a great advance on no rule.
-We could have reduced the incidence of PKD from the worst affected breeds from 40% to nearly zero by 1997.
+We could have reduced the incidence of PKD from the worst affected breeds from 40 per cent to nearly zero by 1997.
 A generally acceptable rule is preferable to no rule at all.